+1OD pipe diameter in inches; Values in parenthesis () indicate OD of pipe with insulation jacket.
 2Diameter of pipe with insulation.
 Thickness of pipe insulation is typical.
-Actual required thickness will vary based on surrounding ambient conditions and must be calculated and specified by the design engineer.
+Actual required thickness may vary based on surrounding ambient conditions and must be calculated and specified by the design engineer.